walunjakarsachinedu/obsidian-vault/notes/DSP flow.md

 ![create batch](images/create_batch.png)
 4. import review (while creating batch)
 5. view generation (using sailpoint: run task "DSP 9-1 View Generation")
+6. run the batch
+7. login as reviewer in self service and make decision and submit, Once all reviewer make decision then review tasks will be 100% completed.

 #### Importing review